psboonstra/simulations_seamlesssim/README.md

 ### Step 0: `0gen_params_paper.R`

 This script creates the generating data models (called scenarios in the manuscript), the designs to run against each scenario, and other details regarding the simulation study.
+The specific output is an object named `arglist`, which is a list as long as the number of unique generating data models.
+Each element of this top-level list is itself a named list, containing the all of the named arguments necessary for the `twostage_simulator` function in the `seamlesssim` package.

-This will be called internally in the next step, so you can leave this alone if you just want to re-create the simulation study exactly as in the manuscript.
+This script will be called by the script in the next step, so you can leave this alone if you just want to re-create the simulation study exactly as in the manuscript.

 ### Step 1: `1run_simulator.R`